 tape was offered for 'Full Track / Mono' machines and at 7.5 ips.
 That

 would have been the 'highest and best' recording quality available to a

 'consumer' at that time.
-Then the tape deck format went to the 'Stereo /
+Following that, the tape deck head / track format went to the 'Stereo /

 Half-Track' format at 7.5 ips.
 Next, in the interest of 'tape economy',